-Devon Squab pie is a very old recipe peculiar to Devon and Cornwall.
-Its greatest peculiarity is, however, that "squab" which usually refers to a young pigeon in Devon and Cornwall the cookery term squab is used to describe mutton or lamb dishes.
-They do, of course have pigeon dishes and the recipe is shown elsewhere.
+Devon Squab pie is a very old recipe peculiar to the counties of Devon and Cornwall in the west of England.
+Its greatest peculiarity is, however, that the word "squab", which usually refers to a young pigeon in Devon and Cornwall.
+The cookery term squab here is used to describe mutton or lamb dishes.
+They do, of course, have pigeon dishes and the recipe is shown elsewhere.

 10 neck of mutton chops (or use lamb if you can’t get mutton but it will have less flavour)